odan/phinx-migrations-generator/README.md

 The [Phinx migrate command](http://docs.phinx.org/en/latest/commands.html#the-migrate-command) runs all of the available migrations.

 ```
-$ vendor/bin/phinx migrate
+$ vendor/bin/phinx-migrations migrate
 ```

 ## Configuration

 * Not required.
-The phinx-migration-generator uses the configuration of phinx.
+The phinx-migrations-generator uses the configuration of phinx.

 ## Parameters